RPNB Biometric Pistol Safe Review (2026)

 Definitely Upgrade If:

-• Emergency access critical - Need reliable access for self-defense scenarios
+• Emergency access critical - Need reliable access in urgent situations

 • Valuable firearms - Protecting expensive guns worth more than the safe